The Discovery Project

 OUR £1.9 MILLION NATIONAL LOTTERY HERITAGE FUND AWARD

-Since the Heritage Fund award was announced in January 2020 we have been busy working on the projects that will see our vision for the Country Park become a reality.
+Since the Heritage Fund award was announced in January 2020 we have been busy working on the projects that have seen our vision for the Country Park become a reality.

 In January 2022 we made a start on three major projects – including the creation of our new Welcome Centre in the main car park …